nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module
 * Ensure flask, authlib and requests modules are installed using the command `python -m pip install flask authlib requests`
 * The server uses flask session to create a user login session in the flask application after successful user login at the Google server
+* In this source code, an instance of OAuth app is initialized using authlib and the

 ```py
 # server.py